crweiner/hacktoberfest-swag-list/README.md

 # Hacktoberfest 2019 Swag List

-It's that time of year again!
+It's that time of the year again!
 Time to get rewarded for contributing to the Open Source community!
 Did you know that there are multiple tech companies that participate in Hacktoberfest and give away sweet, sweet swag?

 This repo seeks to document all of the companies giving away swag for Hacktoberfest 2019 and how you can get your hands on some free gifts for your time and help.